twoequal0/auto-assign-action/README.md

 # Auto Assign Bot

-An action which adds reviewers to the pull request when the pull request is opened.
+Add assignees and reviewers when pull requests are opened.

 ## :arrow_forward: Usage